-- 54. Three months after the proclamation date, the Council shall launch user satisfaction surveys designed by it of individuals who were parties to the disputes that each tribunal had resolved by adjudicative decisions issued during the 12 months preceding the proclamation date and of advocates who may have represented the parties in those proceedings before the tribunal. - 55.
-For the purpose of the survey, each tribunal shall divulge to the Council the names and contact information of the parties to the proceedings leading to the decisions in question and their advocates, if any.
-The Council shall hold that information in confidence, and use it only for the purposes of the surveys. - 56.
-In the administration of these surveys, the Council will be free to prioritize the order of tribunals to be surveyed based on the Council's judgement as to the relative degree that a tribunal's typical user communities may be said to include a disadvantaged community and the relative degree of life-impacting consequences for users typically at stake in the decisions of the tribunal. - 57.
-The results of the surveys shall be reported to the Council and to the chairs of the tribunals surveyed but shall not be made public.
+63. Three months after the proclamation date, the Council shall launch user satisfaction surveys of individuals who were parties to the disputes that each tribunal had resolved by decisions issued during the 12 months preceding the proclamation date and of advocates who may have represented the parties in those proceedings before the tribunal.

+64. For the purpose of the survey, each tribunal shall divulge to the Council the contact information for the parties to the proceedings leading to the decisions in question and their advocates, if any.
+The Council shall hold that information in confidence and use it only for the purposes of the surveys.

+65. In the administration of these surveys, the Council will be free to prioritize the order of tribunals to be surveyed based on the Council's judgement as to the relative degree that a tribunal's typical user communities may be said to include a disadvantaged community and the relative degree of life-altering consequences for users typically at stake in the decisions of the tribunal.

+66. The results of the surveys shall be reported to the Council and to the chairs of the tribunals surveyed and not made public but may be discussed in confidence with affected tribunal chairs or members.